Professional team working on laptops in modern workspace

 • Positive bank balance trends — not overdrafting weekly

 A business doing $25K/month in deposits with a 520 credit score will typically qualify for $15K-$40K.
-The rate won't be pretty — expect 35-50% effective APR.
-But if the alternative is losing a contract or shutting down, the math works.
+The rate won't be pretty — expect higher rates, but funding can happen in 1-3 days.
+If the alternative is losing a contract or shutting down, the math works.
+Make sure your commercial insurance is current — lenders check for it, and a lapsed policy can delay or kill an otherwise approvable deal.

 The 550-599 Tier: Equipment Financing Opens Up